 -Those with a long-standing history of therapy engagement without significant benefit

 -Those with substance use concerns as their primary focus of care

 -Those interested in psychological assessments and formal diagnosis

 -Those who are seeking care due to a court order or other form of mandated treatment

 All new clients interested in learning more about service options and referral resources can schedule a 30 minute Needs Assessment.
 This is not a therapy session, but is a great first step to getting connected to services that would best fit your needs!

 Returning clients should complete a "Resuming Services" form.
-Following that form you may expect a call or email to schedule an appointment (please note that if it has been a semester since you have been seen, you will have to schedule an appointment for a Needs Assessment).
+Following that form you may expect a call or email from the Counseling Center to schedule an appointment (please note that if it has been a calendar year since you have had a Needs Assessment, you will have to schedule an appointment for a Needs Assessment).
 You may also choose to reach out to the Counseling Center front desk for support and further information on Resuming Services.